Manchester Essex Regional Middle/High School: Basketball (Girls)

 In 1926 organized athletics started for girls with the addition of field hockey and basketball at Story High School.

 After many years as an activity and club sport, girls' basketball finally achieved Varsity status in 1965.
 The team won League championships in 1998, 2000, and 2002.
 The team also won the sectional title in 2000 and 2001.
 In 2005 teacher Lauren DuBois was hired to coach the varsity team.
 DuBois played basketball at Beverly High School and Bates College.
 The following season she led the team to the north semi-finals.
 The team went on to win the Division 4 North title in 2008 and 2010, advancing to the state championship game in the Boston Garden.
 In recognition of her efforts, DuBois was named the Massachusetts Basketball Coaches Association Division 4 North Girls' Coach of the Year in 2007 & 2010 and the Boston Globe's Division 4 Girls' Coach of the Year in 2008.

-The 2008 team was led by senior Dani Ciccone and freshman Lizzy Ball.
-Ball would lead the team back to the finals in 2010 and become the first female to score 1,000 points in school history.

-In 2015 Senior Sydney Christopher reached 1,000 points to become the second female to reach the 1000 point mark.